romixch/gnome-shell-extension-dev-tools/README.md

 ### How to run it locally

-After cloning, you can build and install it using following shell script: `./scripts/build.sh` and `./scripts/install.sh`.
+First you have to install the dependencies with `npm ci`.
+Then you are able to build, install and run the extension simply by `npm run dev`.

-Then you run a gnome session with `dbus-run-session -- gnome-shell --nested --wayland`.
 For more information see [https://gjs.guide/extensions/topics/extension.html](https://gjs.guide/extensions/topics/extension.html).